The Team

 Fauna & Flora Research

-Chun Xing Wong
+Chun Xing Wong, President

 Wildlife has always fascinated me, with endless wonders to discover.
 In my hometown of Tawau, Sabah, I learned to appreciate nature’s wonders through quiet observation and nature has become my first teacher, inspiring me to start wildlife photography in 2009.